rse/speechflow/README.md

   > This node allows the reading/writing from/to files or from StdIO.
 It
   > is intended to be used as source and sink nodes in batch processing,
   > and as sing nodes in real-time processing.
+When `seekable` is enabled
+  > for write mode, the node uses a file descriptor allowing random access
+  > writes to specific file positions via the `chunk:seek` metadata field.
+  > Option `seekable` cannot be used on StdIO.

   | Port    | Payload     |
   | ------- | ----------- |